ailenus/SpartaGlobal-Palindrome/README.md

 The method instantiates a new `java.lang.StringBuilder` object using the given string, then invokes the `reverse` method to reverse it, and lastly returns a new string using the `toString` method.
-It then returns whether this string matches the given string by invoking the `matches` method of `java.lang.String`.
+It then returns whether this string matches the given string by invoking the `equals` method of `java.lang.String`.

 ### `PalindromeChecker3` class